openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Endpoint can be accessed multiple times by a Wallet using the same Access Token, even for the same Credential.
 The Credential Issuer determines if the subsequent successful requests will return the same or an updated Credential, such as having a new expiration time or using the most current End-User claims.

-the Credential Issuer may also decide that the current Access Token is no longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) may be required under the Credential Issuer's discretion.
-The policies between the Credential Endpoint and the Authorization Server that may change the behavior of what is returned with a new Access Token are beyond the scope of this specification (see [@!RFC6749, section 7]).
+the Credential Issuer MAY also decide that the current Access Token is no longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) MAY be required under the Credential Issuer's discretion.
+The policies between the Credential Endpoint and the Authorization Server that MAY change the behavior of what is returned with a new Access Token are beyond the scope of this specification (see [@!RFC6749, section 7]).

 The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Credential Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.